 It’s been some time since we updated the website.
-Here’s some general updates, regarding the status of the game and what we’ve been up to:
+This post contains some updates regarding the status of the game and what we’ve been up to:

 Death in Space Pledgemanager